Arrest of Canada intelligence official could hurt allies, says head of police

 In an indication of how serious the case is, Lucki said the “extremely unsettling” allegations “have shaken many people throughout the RCMP.”

+“If he is compromised in any way then it obviously raises questions about whether the investigation we had tried to initiate was compromised,” he said by phone from London, adding that the arrest had been “a complete surprise.”

+Browder employed Russian lawyer Sergei Magnitsky, who died in a Moscow jail in 2009 after alleging officials had been involved in large-scale tax fraud.

-The 2012 law was used to prosecute a Canadian naval officer who handed over secrets to Russia for more than four years.
+The 2012 law Ortis has been charged under was also used to prosecute a Canadian naval officer who conveyed secrets to Russia for more than four years.
 Sub-Lieutenant Jeffrey Delisle was jailed for 20 years in 2013 but released on parole in 2018.

 Canadian officials told a sentencing hearing in 2013 that allies had threatened to withhold intelligence from Canada unless it tightened security procedures.

-Lucki said Ortis - who joined the RCMP in 2007 - had been director general of the RCMP’s National Intelligence Coordination Centre with broad access to information.
+Lucki said Ortis - who joined the RCMP in 2007 - had been director general of the RCMP’s National Intelligence Coordination Center, with broad access to information.

 The RCMP did not say to whom the information was leaked.

-“This is a obviously a situation that ... the authorities take extremely seriously,” Prime Minister Justin Trudeau told reporters on Monday in Waterloo, Ontario.
-“This is something the responsible authorities are engaged with at the highest level, including with our allies.”

-Ortis has a doctorate in international relations from the University of British Columbia (UBC) in western Canada, where he worked with Professor Paul Evans.
+Ortis has a doctorate in international relations from the University of British Columbia in western Canada, where he worked with Professor Paul Evans.

 “Nothing in my experience with Cameron would lead me to suspect he would be any way involved in activities that would lead to such charges,” Evans said in an email to Reuters.